lonkaars/wall-e2/robot/readme.md

 - [ ] clear global timer at start of cycle instead of just for mode selection module (for last ping time measurement)
 - [ ] calibrate (line-detecting) light sensors in setup.c, or manually by
-  placing the robot and pressing a button
+  placing the robot and pressing a button (maybe make this a seperate mode)

 ### hypervisor